Azure Data Encryption at rest

 - Data may be partitioned, and different keys may be used for each partition.

 - Keys must be stored in a secure location with identity-based access control and audit policies.
-Data encryption keys are often encrypted with a key encryption key in Azure Key Vault to further limit access.
+Data encryption keys which are stored outside of secure locations are encrypted with a key encryption key kept in a secure location.

 In practice, key management and control scenarios, as well as scale and availability assurances, require additional constructs.
 Microsoft Azure Encryption at Rest concepts and components are described below.